vivekiyer7/OnlineRecipe/README.md

 ## Features

 - **Today's special dishes**
-Suggests Speacial Dishes based on MealType.

 - **Recipe Search**
-Search for recipes based on various criteria such as recipe name, cuisine, and meal type.
-Random recipe generation for users looking for something new.:

 - **Detailed Recipe Information**
-Display detailed information about a selected recipe, including image, name, cuisine, and calories.

 - **Save and Favorite Recipes**
-Allow users to save their favorite recipes.
-Access saved recipes for quick reference.

 - **Integration with External API**
-Utilize external APIs (e.g., Edamam API) for retrieving recipe data.
-Implement secure and efficient communication with external services.

 ## Screenshots